 Apart from the historical tour and enjoy the scenic beauty of the city, don’t forget to try out their popular food ‘ Pulpo’ (cooked octopus).

-Explore the best journey planner for your visit to Santiago De Compostela and create a flawless plan in few simple steps!
+Explore the best travel planner for your visit to Santiago De Compostela and create a flawless plan in few simple steps!